arthurffd/proj22_indice_reverso/README.md

 <br />

 ## Job Execution:
-Execute the Hadoop Streaming jar, informing the params as below ( input, output, mapper, reducer, file) for each job: <br />
+Execute the Hadoop Streaming jar, informing the params as below ( input, output, mapper, reducer, file) for each job.
+All the jobs will use the same input and mapper script (mapper.py), but we will change only the reducer script and the output destination: <br />

   1. Dictionary Reference Job.
-This job will get the words from all documents and create an index reference in the format "<word> : <word_id>"
+This job will get the words from all documents and create an index reference in the format "<word> : <word_id>".
+Reducer script: **dict_reducer.py** - Output: out/index0**1**

       ```
         $HADOOP_HOME/bin/hadoop jar $HADOOP_HOME/share/hadoop/tools/lib/hadoop-streaming-2.9.2.jar \